calebnance/black-mirror-nosedive-app/README.md

 =========
 [nosedive.calebnance.com](http://nosedive.calebnance.com) built with [React](https://reactjs.org)

-Welcome to the prototype app inspired by the NoseDive episode of Black Mirror Season 3 Episode 1
+Prototype web app inspired by the NoseDive episode of Black Mirror Season 3 Episode 1
 --------------------

 This is just a fun react web app, it's not affiliated with the Netflix show at all.
 I loved the episode and thought it would be cool to prototype it out and see what happens.